Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \bneqn f(\x_{i1}, A_i) = \beta_0 + \beta_{1}x_{1} + \ldots + \beta_{p}x_{p} + A_i \parens{\gamma_{0} + \gamma_{1'} x_{1'} + \ldots + \gamma_{p'}x_{p'}}. \eneqn

-These interactions induce heterogeneous effects between $T_1$ and $T_2$ for a subject $\x$ and thus $d[f(\x)] = 1$ when $\gamma_{0} + \gamma_{1'} x_{1'} + \ldots + \gamma_{p'}x_{p'} > 0$ and 0 otherwise.
-The $\gamma$'s are a critical component of the model if there are systematic patient-specific responses to the interventions.
+These interactions induce heterogeneous effects between $T_1$ and $T_2$ for a subject $\x$ in a very interpretable way: $d[f(\x)] = 1$ when $\gamma_{0} + \gamma_{1'} x_{1'} + \ldots + \gamma_{p'}x_{p'} > 0$ and 0 otherwise.
+The $\gamma$'s are the critical component of the model if there are systematic patient-specific responses to the interventions.
 Thereby, $d$ varies over different points in $\mathcal{X}$ space.
-Note that rules derived from this type of conventional model also have the added bonus as being interpretable to the practitioner at least as a best linear approximation.
+Note that rules derived from this type of conventional model also have the added bonus as being interpretable as a best linear approximation of the true relationship.

+We stress that our models are \textit{not} required to be of this form, but we introduce them here mostly for familiarity and pedagogical simplicity.
+There are times when these models will perform terribly even if $\braces{x_{1'}, \ldots, x_{p'}}$ are the correct moderating variables.
+For a non-linear example, see \citet[Fig 1, right]{Zhao2013}.
+Although this model is the default implementation, the user can specify any model desired in the software.
+This will be discussed in Section~\ref{sec:software}.

+We also stress that although the theory for estimating linear models' coefficients (as well as those for logistic regression and Weibull regression) is well-developed, we are not interested in inference for these coefficients in this work as our goal is only estimation and inference for overall usefulness of the personalization scheme, i.e. the unknown parameter $\muIo$.
+This will become clear in the next few sections.\\